 Maharashtra ( 5 World Heritage Sites )

-Which site is the first UNESCO world heritage sites in India?
+Which site is the first UNESCO world heritage site in India?

 Agra Fort ( 1983 )

-Thank you for reading to know about how many UNESCO World Heritage Sites in India in 2021, Which state has highest UNESCO World Heritage Sites in India ?, list of UNESCO World Heritage Sites in India upsc, 40 UNESCO world heritage sites in India, UNESCO world heritage sites in Maharashtra.
+Thank you for reading to know about how many UNESCO World Heritage Sites in India in 2022, Which state has highest UNESCO World Heritage Sites in India ?, list of UNESCO World Heritage Sites in India upsc, 40 UNESCO world heritage sites in India, UNESCO world heritage sites in Maharashtra.